 Ingredients: Rosa Canina Seed Oil.

 HOW I USE IT: I love adding this oil right before my moisturizer, and of course after cleansing and serum.
-Regardless of the distinctive scent, I love how it makes my moisturizer goes on smoothly.
-It feels rich and lightweight and extremely moisturizing.
+Regardless of the distinctive woodsy and almost ‘moldy’ scent, I love how it makes my moisturizer goes on smoothly when applied prior to that.
+The smell quickly dissipates, and the oil leaves my skin extra moisturized.

-WHAT IS SERUM?
 Serum is a skincare product you can apply after cleansing but before moisturizing.
 It is often water-based or oil-based and is packed with high concentration of moisturizing ingredients (hyaluronic acid, ceramides, etc) to help skin retain moisture.
-It is somewhat similar to an essence but does not target specific skin needs or problems and is gooier and more concentrated.
-I have normal and slightly dry skin, and for the most part, it is normal and healthy.
-If you have acne-prone or more sensitive skin types, please do research prior to purchasing any skincare products, especially serums since they are potent and powerful ingredients which can irritate your skin.
+It is somewhat similar to an essence but does not target specific skin needs or problems and is thicker in consistency and more concentrated in ‘active ingredients’ in formulation.
+If you have acne-prone or more sensitive skin types, please do research prior to purchasing any skincare products, especially serums since they are potent and have powerful ingredients which can irritate your skin.
 You can read here to find out more product recommendations in terms of serums for different skin types.

 in a base of 11 skin-friendly amino acids and multiple hyaluronic acid complexes.